slunsford/arabica/README.md

 ### Update
 See the changelog for a list of updated files to replace.

-## Optional Elements
+## Optional Twitter Link
-`default.hbs` includes an optional navigation menu and an optional Twitter link.
-To enable either of these, uncomment them by removing the `{{!` and `}}` handlebars around the element.
+`default.hbs` includes an optional Twitter link.
+To enable, uncomment it by removing the `{{!` and `}}` handlebars around the section and update the text and url with your Twitter handle.

 ## Copyright & License
-Copyright (c) 2014 Sean Lunsford
+Copyright (c) 2014-2015 Sean Lunsford

 Released under the MIT License.